 During the past few decades, more doctors started to follow Dr. Myers’ protocol, and plenty of successful case studies were documented at medical conferences.
 Although many anecdotal reports support this therapy as safe and effective, there is very little research published in scientific journals.
+Overall, the Myers’ cocktail has limited efficacy in treating any medical conditions.
 This means that the efficacy of this treatment is not exactly known.

 The most reported side effect is a sensation of heat.
 If the infusion is given too quickly, it can lead to low blood pressure.
 The calcium found in Myers’ cocktail may cause abnormal heart rhythm in those who have heart diseases.
 There have been some reports of anaphylactic reactions to vitamin B1 (thiamine).

 The cost should also be considered.
 Insurance companies in the US do not typically cover the treatment, and one infusion typically costs around $200.

 IV vitamin C injections (brand name Ascor) are approved by the U.S. Food and Drug Administration (FDA) to treat vitamin C deficiency.
 Injectable vitamin C is also approved to help manage severe wounds and burns.

 However, IV vitamin C is mostly used off-label for things like cancer, critically ill individuals, weight loss, and viral infections.